Charlie Munger: Death

 Munger died at a Santa Barbara, California hospital on November 28, 2023, at the age of 99, 34 days shy of what would have been his 100th birthday.
 In the statement announcing his death, Warren Buffett said, "Berkshire Hathaway could not have been built to its present status without Charlie's inspiration, wisdom and participation."
 Other prominent figures in the American business community who issued statements in Munger's memory include Microsoft founder Bill Gates, Apple CEO Tim Cook, Chairman and CEO of JP Morgan Chase Jamie Dimon, Bank of America CEO Brian Moynihan and hedge fund manager Ray Dalio.

 In the first annual letter to Berkshire Hathaway's shareholders written after Munger's death, Buffett gave a fuller account of his partner:Charlie never sought to take credit for his role as creator but instead let me take the bows and receive the accolades.
 In a way his relationship with me was part older brother, part loving father.
 Even when he knew he was right, he gave me the reins, and when I blundered he never – never – reminded me of my mistake.

 In the physical world, great buildings are linked to their architect while those who had poured the concrete or installed the windows are soon forgotten.
 Berkshire has become a great company.
 Though I have long been in charge of the construction crew; Charlie should forever be credited with being the architect.

+Channel NewsAsia reported that deepfakes of Munger have been used in an AI-based disinformation campaign on YouTube targeting Singapore and prime minister Lawrence Wong.